maheshdbabar9340/Heart_Attack_Prediction/README.md

 # Heart_Attack_Prediction
 Heart Attack EDA (Exploratory Data Analysis) Prediction using KNN Classification, Logistic Regression, Random Forest Classifier, AdaBoost Classifier, Gradient Boosting Classifier, LightGBM, XGBoost with Cross Validation and XG Boost

+You can take a view on python code in python file which is already implemented in Jupyter Notebook(.ipnyb file)

     Univariate Analysis

     Categorical and Target features